Electrostat-Lab/Electrostatic-Sandbox/README.md

 ### Provisional Hardware/Software Abstraction Layer (HAL):

 The _HAL_ is a type of software hierarchial architectural design that provides generic Application Programming Interfaces for the system as abstractions with replaceable infrastructure.
 The _Infrastructure_ is decomposed into major bulky parts _Networking Infrastructure_, _Software Infrastructure_, and _Simulation Infrastructure (aka.
 IEEE-1516 HLA RTI)_.
-Each infrastructure is further decomposed into finer components that operate on a specific resource. _System Resources_ are either OS Resources, Hardware Resources, or Simulation Resources.
+Each infrastructure is further decomposed into finer components that operate on specific resources. _System Resources_ are either OS Resources, Hardware Resources, or Simulation Resources.
 Development phases are created by introducing a milestone, the milestone operates on one or more of the major bulky _infrastructures_ and brings decomposed features to the SDK gradually until the milestone is achieved.

 * Simplified Paradigm: